EmmanuelForDWin/SubmitFlow/README.md

 # SubmitFlow

-A production AI agent that automates document intake for independent insurance agencies.
+A production AI agent that automates document intake for MGAs and wholesale brokers.
 Built on the Anthropic Claude API.

 ## What it does